renpy/renpy/sphinx/source/style_properties.rst

     If True, the size of the fixed layout is shrunk vertically to match the bottom side of the bottommost child of the fixed.

+Note that applying these properties to Fixeds do not make them independent from the size of the area available to them, in particular when they are given children with relative positions or variable sizes.
-Note that children with relative positions or variable sizes can induce surprising behavior with Fixeds, when these properties are applied.
-This is because the children are first placed and sized as if these properties didn't exist, and only then, from the way the children are placed and sized, do these properties apply and set the dimentions of the Fixed.
+This is because the children are first placed and sized as if these properties didn't exist, and only then, from the way they are placed and sized, do these properties compute and set the dimensions of the Fixed.

 .. _margin-style-properties: